pmd/pmd/docs/pages/pmd/devdocs/metrics_howto.md

 {%include note.html content="Using the metrics framework is for now restricted to Java rules (with plans to support XPath rules later)." %}

-To use the metrics framework in a custom rule, the first thing to do would be to **enable metrics by adding the `metrics="true"` attribute** to your rule's XML element.

 {%include note.html content="The following explains how to use the Java metrics framework.
 The Apex framework differs only by the name of its classes." %}